 The base is large enough for most exercises and sizes, except maybe for lounges for the tallest guys.
-Grip is secure and slats well made.
+The grip is secure and the slats well made.

 The turbo-like fly-wheel at the bottom which connects to the cables is the resistance system employed by the machine.
 Fly-wheels are just as effective as they are light in order to provide scalable resistance without the need for weights.

 They work by multiplying exponentially the effort required for spinning as you move them faster.
 The faster you perform a movement, the more resistance the fly-wheel offers as the fan spins against more and more air.

 To make it more challenging, the HVT also offers 16 resistance levels through a magnet close to the wheel.
 The closer the magnet, the higher the resistance, which can be changed instantly as you exercise with a knob on the control station.

 This ability to switch resistance immediately also allows for extra hard-core training techniques like drop-sets, for instance.
 As your muscles tire, you quickly reduce resistance and keep going for some more without having to waste time or look for lighter weights, as you would with barbells.

 Having said this, while the resistance offered by the fly-wheel is more than adequate in a contest of HIIT strength training with total conditioning in mind, it may not be enough for pure strength or hypertrophy, if that is what you are after.

 This is not a power-lifter or bodybuilder tool, it does a bit of everything well, but it is not specific to power training or muscle building training.
 If you want that, a bench, barbell and plates (or a fully equipped and sturdy home gym) are the way to go.

 Still, if you want to moderately sculpt and tone your muscles while reducing body fat and improving your cardiovascular capacity at the same time, this is the gear.